How It Works

 Transaction settles (~5 seconds)

 Symmetric to deposit.
-The user specifies a share amount (mUSDC), the API builds a vault.withdraw(caller, shares) invocation, Freighter signs, and the vault burns shares and returns USDC.
+The user specifies a share amount (mUSDC), the API builds a vault.withdraw(caller, shares) invocation, Freighter signs, and the vault redeems the proportional adapter position and returns USDC.

 Rate selection

-The API reads live APY data from two sources:
+The API reads live APY data differently depending on network:

 Share pricing

-usdc_out = shares_burned * vault_balance / total_sharesThis means early depositors automatically benefit from yield without any claim or harvest action.
+usdc_out = <the adapter's redemption of the caller's proportional share of adapter shares>This means early depositors automatically benefit from yield without any claim or harvest action.

 Security properties